 Poached chicken?
 Fun to eat?
 Right on!
 How do you use poached chicken in your cooking?

 How To Poach Chicken Breasts

 Makes 1 to 4 chicken breasts

 What You Need

-- 2- to 4-quart sauce pot with lid, large enough to hold the chicken breasts in a single layer
+2 to 4-quart sauce saucepan with lid, large enough to hold the chicken breasts in a single layer

-- Place the chicken and aromatics in a pot: Arrange the chicken in a single layer on the bottom of the pot.
-It's fine if they overlap a little, but they cook more evenly if they are in a single layer.
-Scatter the salt and aromatics over top.
+- Place the chicken and aromatics in a saucepan or pot.
+Arrange the chicken in a single layer on the bottom of the saucepan or pot large enough for them to sit mostly in a single layer.
+(It's fine if they overlap a little.)
+Sprinkle the salt and aromatics over chicken.

-- Bring the water to a boil: Place the pot of chicken on the stovetop over medium-high heat.
-Bring the water to a boil.
+- Bring the water to a boil.
+Bring to a boil over medium-high heat.
 You'll see some white scummy foam collecting on the surface as the water comes to a boil — if you'll be using the poaching liquid for a soup or other recipe, you can skim this off; otherwise, it's fine to leave it.

-- Remove from the poaching liquid: Remove the chicken from the poaching liquid and place it on a cutting board.
+- Remove from the poaching liquid.
+Transfer the chicken from the poaching liquid to a plate or clean cutting board.